ansys/pymodelcenter/README.rst

 --------

-Ansys ModelCenter Workflow is a Python client library for Ansys ModelCenter, which is a suite of products delivering tools for creating and automating engineering workflows.
+Ansys ModelCenter Workflow is a Python client library for Ansys ModelCenter, a suite of products delivering tools for creating and automating engineering workflows.

 Documentation and issues
 ------------------------